galaxyproject/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-Lines 6-40 of the cheap poem are marked in green.
+Lines 6-40 of the cheap poem are marked in red.
 They are not part of the universal poem.
 The couple of lines before and after are identical.
 > >
 > {: .solution}
 >